-Step 1: Plan a System Assessment
+Step 1: Plan an Assessment

+Plan a systemwide assessment.
 Identify the extent to which current operations align with or deviate from the features of an effective citywide youth engagement strategy.
 Specifically, it can offer guidance on:

 - Reviewing the scope of youth engagement;